-In the left model, the previous state of the network is preserved by retaining the activation of the explanation nodes.
-After the first symptom (S3) is observed, the activation for the explanation nodes is calculated.
-This activation is then used as starting value for the integration of the new symptom (S1).
+In the left network the previous state of the network is preserved by retaining the activation of the explanation nodes.
+When the first symptom (S3) is observed, S3 is connected to the SEU and the activation for the explanation nodes (E1 and E2) is calculated.
+The resulting activation values are used as starting values for the integration of the new symptom (S1).

-On the right, the approach proposed by Wang et al. (2006) is illustrated.
-Here, activation is reset to default before each new run.
+The right network illustrates the approach proposed by Wang et al. (2006b).
+Here, the activation of all nodes is reset to default before each new run.
 The preservation of the previous state is obtained indirectly, by connecting not only the new information, but also previously observed information to the SEU.
-In the model, S3 as well as S1 is connected to the SEU.
-Therewith, the older observation can continue influencing the current activation in the network.
+In the example, S3 as well as S1 are connected to the SEU.
+Therewith, the older observation (S3) can continue influencing the current activation in the network.
 To account for sequential observations, the strength of this influence decays over time.
-The most recently observed symptom (S1) gets a strong connection to the SEU, whereas older observations are connected to the SEU with a decayed strength (S3).
-This strength (data excitation - DE) is a function of a decay rate dand the time interval since the symptom was observed.
-By referring to work on memory retention, Wang et al. (2006) propose to let DE decay exponentially in the square root of time.
+The most recently observed symptom (S1) gets a strong connection to the SEU, whereas older observations (S3) are connected to the SEU with a decayed strength.
+This strength (data excitation, DE) is a function of a decay rate d and the time interval since the symptom was observed.
+By referring to work on memory retention, Wang et al. (2006b) propose to let DE decay exponentially in the square root of time.

-We will show that the first modeling alternative retaining output activation from previous runs - is not appropriate for modeling the integration of sequential information, because of the dynamics of spreading activation.
+We will show that the first modeling alternative - retaining output activation from previous runs - is not appropriate for modeling the integration of sequential information, because of the dynamics of spreading activation in the network.
 The second alternative is explored in more detail.
 The resulting activation for both approaches is tested against human data.